GST, I-T mop up in Q1 very encouraging, indicates economic recovery: Finance Secy | Business

 Besides, income tax collection, by way of advance tax and TDS, in the April-June quarter was about 80 per cent of what was collected in the same period last year.
 "These two numbers -- GST and income tax -- are encouraging numbers and also gives us some hope that wherever possible businesses are finding ways to get started.
 But there were certain sectors like hospitality, education, tourism, which are facing difficulty," Pandey added.

-"...we have all these informations, these information can be shared in a secured manner...We are working on that, we had several sounds of meetings with several stakeholders and we are working on this," he added..
+"...we have all these informations, these information can be shared in a secured manner...We are working on that, we had several sounds of meetings with several stakeholders and we are working on this," he added.
+Pandey further said GST rates can be reduced further if the tax base increases.

+"Once the tax base increases, if we are able to enforce our tax laws, and everyone pays taxes properly there will be definitely scope for further reduction of taxes," he said.
+Stating that the ultimate aim should be to collect minimum taxes at minimum rates, he said the "government should collect taxes which are absolutely necessary and to that extent we need to increase our tax base."
+The government is also working on reducing the number of forms under the GST, he said.

+Pandey said there were 495 forms in the pre-GST era with 17 different taxes which were levied by various states.
+"After the introduction of GST, the number of forms have reduced to 17-18 and we want to further cut down the number of forms in GST," he added.

 - READ MORE ON: